 0.1.4.
 The test procedures for the verification of post-crash hydrogen leakage and concentration given in GTR 13 were deemed premature and not ready to use for type approval regulation.

 0.1.6.
-This Regulation does not apply to cryo-compressed or compressed hydrogen storage systems.
+This Regulation uses the terms “liquified” and “liquid” hydrogen synonymously.
+It does not apply to cryo-compressed or compressed hydrogen storage systems.